The Hubble tension from the standpoint of quantum cosmology: Conclusion

 \section{Conclusion}

 In the quantum cosmological approach studied in this note, there naturally arises an additional energy density (\ref{18}) that dilutes away faster than radiation.
 Such a behavior is stipulated by a well-known Bohm potential (\ref{7}).
-This energy density component that has a quantum origin may act similarly to EDE modifying the early expansion rate before recombination while leaving the late evolution of the universe unchanged.
+This energy density component that has a quantum origin acts similarly to a stiff matter component introduced into the cosmological model.
+It may have the same effect as EDE modifying the early expansion rate before recombination while leaving the late evolution of the universe unchanged.
 For this reason, the model based on quantum cosmology can be considered as a candidate for solving the Hubble tension.

 There is another implication from the calculations given above, which are supported by the equations of quantum cosmology.
 Despite the generally accepted point of view that in a universe that has reached the pre-recombination epoch, one cannot expect quantum effects to manifest themselves, their influence can be revealed by comparing cosmological parameters extracted from the data of astronomical observations by using different model methods.